olehprylutskyi/spectralR/README.md

 polygons of earth surface classes, allowing to explore visually in which wavelengths the classes differ.
-Input should be a shapefile with polygons of surface classes (it might be polygons of different habitat types, crops, any other things).
-As a source of spectral reflectance data we use **Sentinel2 L2A** satellite mission (only optical bands), obtained through **Google Earth Engine** service.
+Input should be a shapefile with polygons of surface classes (it might be polygons of different habitat types, crops, or any other things).
+We use **Sentinel2 L2A** satellite mission (only optical bands) as a source of spectral reflectance data, obtained through the **Google Earth Engine** service.

 The workflow depends on `rgee` R package, which provides a bridge between **R** and **Python** API for **Google Earth Engine**.
-All the operations with satellite images run in a cloud, and afterwards obtained pixel data visualize locally.
-Therefore, despite of extent of input data, the most resource hungry operations do not overload your local machine.
+All the operations with satellite images run in a cloud, and the obtained pixel data is visualized locally afterward.
+Therefore, the most resource-hungry operations do not overload your local machine despite the extent of input data.
 But that means that you need a stable Internet connection for using API.

 The overall workflow is following:

-1. Load user’s ESRI shapefile containing polygons for user-defined surface classes, as well as the text or numerical field with classes names (labels).
+1. Load the user’s ESRI shapefile containing polygons for user-defined surface classes, as well as the text or numerical field with classes names (labels).

-2. Apply rgee functionality to retrieve multi-band pixel data for classes polygons from Google Earth Engine service.
+2. Apply rgee functionality to retrieve multi-band pixel data for classes polygons from the Google Earth Engine service.

 3. Visualize retrieved pixel data locally, mainly using ggplot2 approach.